The Jan. 6 committee unveils its work: Will America listen?

 One of the challenges the committee faces is a perception on the right that its work is tinged with a partisan agenda heading into the 2022 midterms – in part because only two members are Republicans and none are Trump supporters.
 Democrats say that’s because Republicans blocked a bill to create a more bipartisan commission of experts; Republicans say Democrats were unwilling to broaden their scope beyond a politically advantageous framework.

 Initially, many expressed support for a national commission akin to the one formed to investigate 9/11, with congressional leaders from both parties appointing an equal number of members, drawn from fields ranging from law enforcement to civil liberties.
-But Minority Leader Kevin McCarthy, who initially said Mr. Trump bore responsibility for the Capitol attack but changed his tune after visiting the former president at Mar-a-Lago in Florida, ultimately came out against the bill.
+But Minority Leader Kevin McCarthy, who at first said Mr. Trump bore responsibility for the Capitol attack but changed his tune after visiting the former president at Mar-a-Lago in Florida, ultimately came out against the bill.
 He said it would be duplicative and counterproductive.
 Although the bill passed the House with the support of 35 Republicans who broke ranks, it was blocked by Senate Republicans.

 A key sticking point for many GOP lawmakers was the double standard they saw around the racial justice protests of the summer of 2020, some of which targeted police stations and federal buildings.
 While more than 90% of the demonstrations were peaceful, at least nine people died and more than 2,000 police officers were injured in connection with those protests, which also resulted in an estimated $1 billion to $2 billion in property damage.